-(6) Protection of treatment plant influent.
-The pretreatment coordinator shall monitor the treatment works influent for each parameter in Table A Plant Protection Criteria.
+Protection of treatment plant influent.
+The pretreatment (6)coordinator shall monitor the treatment works influent for each parameter in Table A - Plant Protection Criteria.
 Industrial users shall be subject to reporting and monitoring requirements regarding these parameters as set forth in this chapter.
 In the event that the influent at the WWF reaches or exceeds the levels established by Table A or subsequent criteria calculated as a result of changes in pass through limits issued by the Tennessee Department of Environment and Conservation, the pretreatment coordinator shall initiate technical studies to determine the cause of the influent violation and shall recommend to the city the necessary remedial measures, including, but not limited to, recommending the establishment of new or revised local limits, best management practices, or other criteria used to protect the WWF.
 The pretreatment coordinator shall also recommend changes to any of these criteria in the event that: the WWF effluent standards are changed, there are changes in any applicable law or regulation affecting same, or changes are needed for more effective operation of the WWF.

-- (7) User inventory.
-The superintendent will maintain an up-to-date inventory of users whose waste does or may fall into the requirements of this chapter, and will notify the users of their status. - (8) Right to establish more restrictive criteria.
-No statement in this chapter is intended or may be construed to prohibit the pretreatment coordinator from establishing specific wastewater discharge criteria which are more restrictive when wastes are determined to be harmful or destructive to the facilities of the WWF or to create a public nuisance, or to cause the discharge of the WWF to violate effluent or stream quality standards, or to interfere with the use or handling of sludge, or to pass through the WWF resulting in a violation of the NPDES permit, or to exceed industrial pretreatment standards for discharge to municipal wastewater treatment systems as imposed or as may be imposed by the Tennessee Department of Environment and Conservation and/or the United States Environmental Protection Agency. - (9) Combined wastestream formula.
-When wastewater subject to categorical pretreatment standards is mixed with wastewater not regulated by the same standard, the permitting authority may impose an alternate limit using the combined wastestream formula.
+(7) User inventory.
+The superintendent will maintain an up-to-date inventory of users whose waste does or may fall into the requirements of this chapter, and will notify the users of their status.

+(8) Right to establish more restrictive criteria.
+No statement in this chapter is intended or may be construed to prohibit the pretreatment coordinator from establishing specific wastewater discharge criteria which are more restrictive when wastes are determined to be harmful or destructive to the facilities of the WWF or to create a public nuisance, or to cause the discharge of the WWF to violate effluent or stream quality standards, or to interfere with the use or handling of sludge, or to pass through the WWF resulting in a violation of the NPDES permit, or to exceed industrial pretreatment standards for discharge to municipal wastewater treatment systems as imposed or as may be imposed by the Tennessee Department of Environment and Conservation and/or the United States Environmental Protection Agency.

-18-202.
+(9) Combined waste stream formula.
+When wastewater subject to categorical pretreatment standards is mixed with wastewater not regulated by the same standard, the permitting authority may impose an alternate limit using the combined waste stream formula.
+(Ord. #787, March 2018)

+18-302.
 Discharge permits.
 (1) Application for discharge of commercial or industrial wastewater.
 All users or prospective users which generate commercial or industrial wastewater shall make application to the superintendent for connection to the municipal wastewater treatment system.
 It may be determined through the application that a user needs a discharge permit according to the provisions of federal and state laws and regulations.
-Applications shall be required from all new dischargers as well as for any existing discharger desiring additional service or where there is a planned change in the industrial or wastewater treatment process.
-Connection to the city sewer or changes in the industrial process or wastewater treatment process shall not be made until the application is received and approved by the superintendent, the building sewer is installed in accordance with § 18-206 of this ordinance and an inspection has been performed by the superintendent or his representative.
+Applications shall be required from all new dischargers as well as for any existing discharger desiring addition service or where there is a planned change in the industrial or wastewater treatment process.
+Connection to the city sewer or changes in the industrial process or wastewater treatment process shall not be made until the application is received and approved by the manager of the water works and sewers, the building sewer is installed in accordance with § 18-206 of this chapter and an inspection has been performed by the manager of the water works and sewers or his representative.